 The luteal phase (hormone levels decrease if the egg does not implant)

 The follicular phase starts on the first day of your period.
 Hormones are released from the brain and travel to the ovaries.
 These hormones stimulate the growth of eggs in the ovaries.
-These are called follicles.

 As the follicular phase continues, one egg becomes more dominant than the others.

 The dominant egg creates estrogen.
-The estrogen causes the dominant follicle to release the egg from the ovary.
+The estrogen causes the follicle to release the egg from the ovary.
 The egg then travels to the fallopian tubes.
 This phase is when a woman is most likely to become pregnant.